yourpalal/backtalk-tutorial/content/4_conditionals.md

                 $bingo
             in case ($harry is hungry) then:
                 $harry
+            in case ($suzy is hungry) then:
+                $suzy

+    if:
+        in case $hungry_friend then:
             feed $hungry_friend
+        otherwise:
+            print "no hungry friends!"

 Notice that `$hungry_friend` is set to the result of the `if:` command, which is determined by which friend is hungry.
+If no friend is hungry, then `$hungry_friend` will not refer to anything, meaning the command body of `in case $hungry_friend then:` will not be run.

+You may also have noticed that we are only feeding one of our friends.
+This works well for the examples, because it lets us explore conditional commands, but it's not very nice.
+Could you modify the example above to feed each friend, but only when they're hungry?